rust-lang/rust-forge/src/policies/llm-usage.md

 In general, existing contributors will be treated more leniently here than new contributors, since they've already established trust with their reviewers.
 We may ask you for the original prompts or design documents that went into the LLM's output;
-please have them on-hand, and be available yourself to answer questions about your process.
+please have them on-hand, and be available to personally answer questions about your process.
 We may also ask for the exact LLM model used to generate the output.

 - Using an LLM to generate a solution to an issue, learning from its solution, and then rewriting it from scratch in your own style.